THE UNIVERSITY OF UTAH

 • GOALS:

-• to develop phonological awareness and alphabet knowledge
+• to develop phonemic awareness and alphabet knowledge

 • to develop strategies for identifying unfamiliar words when reading

-• Word study systematically moves from consonant sounds --> letter knowledge --> most common word family patterns --> most common vowel patterns
+• Word study systematically moves from consonant sounds and letter knowledge --> onset-vowel words --> mixed short vowel words --> most common vowel patterns.

-• Picture/Letter/Word cards are used for sorts and games
+• Picture/Letter/Word cards are used for sorts, games, and spelling.

 • Word Study is briskly paced and highly motivating.